 A pilot program allowing electric bikes and scooters on county trails is receiving mixed reviews.

-In May, the Montgomery County Planning Board approved the one-year test program to allow electric bikes and scooters on hard-surface park trails throughout the county.
-The pilot began June 1 and will run through next summer.
+In May, the Montgomery County Planning Board approved the six-month test program to allow electric bikes and scooters on hard-surface park trails throughout the county.
+The pilot began June 1 and will run through Dec.
+1.

 During the test, community members may submit comments and concerns to the Planning Board through an online forum.
 About 55 people had weighed in through mid-August.

 Some commenters say the electric vehicles, which can travel up to 20 mph, are a danger to pedestrians, particularly children and the elderly.

 “E-bikes and e-scooters can go incredibly fast and are not an appropriate mix with pedestrians and manual bikes on the relatively narrow trails (and sidewalks) in this area,” one anonymous commenter wrote.

 Other commenters say the biggest problem arises when the bikes and scooters are not in use.
 They say the equipment is often left in the way of park amenities.